 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
+I have changed the format of the analysis a bit to try to make it shorter and with less numbers.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

-Canadian Solar is a company that manufacture solar modules for residential and commercial systems and runs large scale solar projects, the company was founded in 2001.
-They also corporate with both Ikea and Amazon, where their solar panels are used on their warehouses around the globe.
-I have been looking into what distinguish Canadian Solar from other manufactures in order to determine if the company have a moat.
-I have come to learn that Canadian Solar is often considered the best value for money.
-Their panels are less efficient than the most efficient solar panels, however they are 20-30% cheaper for only a small drop in efficiency.
-I believe it gives them a price moat, even though it isn't as strong as I would like it to be.
-I guess all solar panel companies also have a switching moat, as I believe most buyers are not going to switch providers all of a sudden, especially not when solar panels usually come with 10-12 years warranty.
+Canadian Solar is a company that manufactures solar modules for residential and commercial systems and operates large-scale solar projects.
+They also have a relatively new battery storage division.
+The company was founded in Canada in 2001 and has subsidiaries in more than 24 countries on 6 continents.
+North America is the largest market as it contributed 28% of revenue in 2022, followed by EMEA (26%), China (26%), Asia ex.
+China (11%), and Latin America (9%).
+Canadian Solar operates in two segments: CSI, which designs, develops, and manufactures solar ingots, wafers, cells, modules, and battery storage products.
+In 2022, CSI contributed approximately 89% of the revenue.
+The other segment is called Recurrent Energy, which develops utility-scale solar and energy storage projects.
+Recurrent energy contributed approximately 11% of revenue in 2022.
+They are also collaborating with both Ikea and Amazon, using their solar panels on warehouses worldwide.
+I have been looking into what distinguishes Canadian Solar from other manufacturers to determine if the company has a moat.
+Canadian Solar is widely regarded as offering the best value for money.
+Their panels are less efficient than the most efficient solar panels; however, they are 20-30% cheaper, with only a slight decrease in efficiency.
+I believe it gives them a price moat, although it may not be as strong as I would prefer.
+I believe that most solar panel companies have a switching moat, as I don't think buyers are likely to switch providers abruptly, especially considering that solar panels typically come with a warranty of 10-12 years.

 Their CEO is Dr. Xiaohua "Shawn" Qu.
 He is not only the CEO but also the founder of the company.
-If you have read my previous analyses, you would know that I like when the founder is also the CEO.
-In general that means that the CEO is more interested in growing the company than his own wallet.
-He has a BSc in applied physics from Tsinghua University in Beijing, a MSc in physics from the University of Manitoba and a PhD in material science from the University of Toronto.
+If you have read my previous analyses, you would know that I prefer it when the founder holds the position of CEO as well.
+In general, that means that the CEO is more interested in growing the company than in filling his own wallet.
+He has a BSc in Applied Physics from Tsinghua University in Beijing, an MSc in Physics from the University of Manitoba, and a PhD in Materials Science from the University of Toronto.
 Prior to founding Canadian Solar, he worked on a solar power project at Ontario Power Generation.
-Once he founded Canadian Solar, he didn't expect it to be a multi-billion dollar company, he just wanted to work in a small company with renewables that he thought would be good for human beings, and he just wanted to be able to feed his family.
-It all changed though, as he won the contract for a solar device that would keep car batteries charged when vehicles were sitting at outdoor parking lots at Volkswagen's Mexican operation.
-He has shown his great management skills, as he navigated Canadian Solar through the issues that tailed the Financial Crisis, which resulted in cuts in European subsidies that ended pushing panel prices down and made both large and small players in the solar panel sector collapse.
-Dr. Qu is known to be very low key, modest, unassuming but extremely deliberate and very intelligent.
-It is said that his success hasn't changed him much but he himself has acknowledged that he has gotten less anxious about the business since he has delegated a lot of the day to day work to his management team.
+Once he founded Canadian Solar, he didn't expect it to become a multi-billion-dollar company.
+His initial goal was simply to work in a small company focused on renewable energy, which he believed would benefit humanity.
+He also wanted to provide for his family.
+It all changed, though, when he won the contract for a solar device that would keep car batteries charged while vehicles were parked at outdoor parking lots at Volkswagen's Mexican operation.
+He has demonstrated his exceptional management skills by successfully guiding Canadian Solar through the challenges that arose during the Financial Crisis.
+This included dealing with the reduction of European subsidies, which led to a decline in panel prices and the subsequent collapse of both major and minor players in the solar panel industry.
+Dr. Qu is known to be very low-key, modest, unassuming, but extremely deliberate and intelligent.
+It is said that his success hasn't changed him much, but he himself has acknowledged that he has become less anxious about the business since he has delegated a lot of the day-to-day work to his management team.

-We have determined that Canadian Solar has a price and switching moat, even though they are not as large as we would like them to be.
-We really like the management as well.
-Now let us look into the big five numbers in order to see, if Canadian Solar does live up to our requirements for a strong moat.
-In case you want an explanation about what the big five numbers are, you can have a look at "MY STRATEGY" on the website.
+I have determined that Canadian Solar has a pricing and switching moat, although it may not be as substantial as we would prefer.
+I really like the management too.
+Now let us investigate the numbers to see if Canadian Solar lives up to our requirements for a strong moat.
+In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.

 All right, we have gone through the numbers, potential and risk regarding Canadian Solar, and now it is time for us to calculate a price for Canadian Solar.
-In order to calculate price, we will need the numbers that I have explained in the "MY STRATEGY" section of the website.
+To calculate a price, we will need the numbers that I have explained in the "MY STRATEGY" section of the website.
 I do not want to go through the whole calculation here.
-I chose to use a EPS as it is now at 3,45.
-I chose a Estimated future EPS growth rate of 15 (even though the solar energy market is expected to grow with 20,5 %, 15 % is the highest I use ), Estimated future PE 30 (which the double of the growth rate) and we already have the minimum acceptable return rate on 15%.
-Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $103,50 and we want to have a margin of safety on 50%, so we will divide it by 2 meaning that we want to buy Canadian Solar at price of $51,75 (or lower obviously), if we use the Margin of Safety price.
+I chose to use an EPS of 3,37, which is from 2022.
+I have chosen an estimated future EPS growth rate of 12%, which is in line with the expected growth of the solar sector.
+The estimated future PE is 24, which is double the growth rate.
+Additionally, we already have the minimum acceptable return rate of 15%.
+Doing the calculations, we come up with the sticker price (some call it fair value or intrinsic value) of $62,09.
+We want to have a margin of safety of 50%, so we will divide it by 2.
+This means that we want to buy Canadian Solar at a price of $31,05 (or lower, obviously) if we use the Margin of Safety price.

 Some of the greatest investors in the world believe in karma, and in order to receive, you will have to give (Warren Buffett and Mohnish Pabrai are great examples).
 If you appreciated my analysis and want to get some good karma, I would kindly ask you to donate a bit to Soi Dog.
 It is a great organization that operates a dog and cat shelter in Thailand, while they are also working towards ending the dog meat trade.
 You can donate to Soi Dog here.
 Every little you can spare will do a difference.
 You can also choose Soi Dog as you preferred organization at Amazon Smile, which I have done myself.
 Thank you.